 Twitter ads refer to the paid boosts that brands on Twitter can use to extend the reach of their tweets, promote a chosen hashtag, or gain more followers.

 Promoted Tweets lets advertisers’ tweets reach more people’s home feeds, and offer a healthy batch of targeting options.
 Twitter ads also include Promoted Accounts, letting advertisers show up more often in Twitter’s Who to Follow recommendation feature.
 Promoted Trends gets your custom hashtag in the Trends bar, earning additional attention and notice from the Twitterverse.
-If you're looking to advertise on Twitter, be sure to measure social media roi.
+If you're looking to advertise on Twitter, check out these Twitter ad examples.

 Tumblr ads come in a few different formats – Tumblr Radar and Spotlight allow for “sponsors,” aka advertisers, to be featured in areas where Tumblr highlights unique content and accounts.
 With 54 million users posting 70 million posts per day that get over half a billion page views each day, the Tumblr community is an active and lively one.